Subtract Two Numbers represented as Linked Lists

 - Calculate sizes of given two linked lists.

-- If sizes are not the same, then append zeros in smaller linked list.
+- If sizes are not the same, then append zeros in the smaller linked list.

-- If size are same, then follow below steps:
+- If the size is the same, then follow the below steps:

 - Find the smaller valued linked list.